timofeysie/nextjs-markdown-blog/writings/redux-essentials-app-in-typescript.md

 [Here](https://github.com/timofeysie/redux-typescript-example/tree/part-4-edit-post) is the branch for the completed code from this section.

-## Refactoring with reducer prepare
+## Refactoring with reducer prepare (coming soon)

-In the [Preparing Action Payloads](https://redux.js.org/tutorials/essentials/part-4-using-data#preparing-action-payloads) there is a discussion about where to put the logic to create the id.
+In the next section titled "[Preparing Action Payloads](https://redux.js.org/tutorials/essentials/part-4-using-data#preparing-action-payloads)" there is a discussion about where to put the logic to create the id.
 The solution is to use a "prepare callback" which takes multiple arguments, generate random values like unique IDs, and run whatever other synchronous logic is needed to decide what values go into the action object.

+## Useful links

+Here are some links from the tutorial that I found useful when working on this article.

+- [Redux docs: Usage with TypeScript](https://redux.js.org/recipes/usage-with-typescript): Examples of how to use Redux Toolkit, the Redux core, and React Redux with TypeScript
+- [Redux Toolkit docs: TypeScript Quick start](https://redux-toolkit.js.org/tutorials/typescript): shows how to use RTK and the React-Redux hooks API with TypeScript
+- [React+TypeScript Cheatsheet](https://github.com/typescript-cheatsheets/react-typescript-cheatsheet): a comprehensive guide to using React with TypeScript
+- [React + Redux in TypeScript Guide](https://github.com/piotrwitek/react-redux-typescript-guide): extensive information on patterns for using React and Redux with TypeScript

+## Summary

+I think this exercise app is a great way to keep up to date with best practices when using React with the Redux toolkit along with Typescript and unit testing.
+The sample app provides a model that can be used as a starting point for an enterprise grade application with sophisticated state management.

+If you have any questions or comments, use the hashtag #ReduxEssentialsApp and reach out to start the conversation on Twitter.